 Wuyi Rock Oolong Rou Gui Zhen Yan Waterfall Cave Shui Lian Dong 水帘洞肉桂

 The tea is from "Shui Lian Dong", literally Waterfall Cave, located in one of the most sought after Wuyi Mountain prestigious core producing areas, which locals call "Zhen Yan".
 The dry leaves are dark brown, moderately oxidized and fire-roasted over charcoal by Master Liu, a rising tea master who inherited his skills from his father, one of the several tea masters at the prominent Wuyi Tea Factory.
 Rou Gui has distinctive cinnamon notes which complement an underlying taste of dark roasted nuts.
 Rou Gui is produced from several prominent rocky areas renowned for the highest quality.
-It is said there are total 36 rocks, Waterfall Cave is one of the most known rocks.
+There are a total 36 "rocks", or sub-regions, and Waterfall Cave is one of the most well-known rocks.
 This tea is very fruity, has notable hints of apricot, plum, rhubarb and wood.
-It is one of the best of its kind, demonstrating the definitive charming essence and sensory pleasures of Wuyi rock oolong; famously described as "Floral Fragrance, Rock Bone".
+It has noticeable Hou Yun and Hui Gan, the sensation of a salivation in the back of your throat and mouth, which is an attribute of the highest quality tea.
+This tea surely demonstrates the definitive charming essence and sensory pleasures of Wuyi rock oolong; famously described as "Floral Fragrance, Rock Bone".

 Origin: Wuyi Mountain, Fujian province, China

 Harvest: Harvest May 2018, traditionally charcoal-fired roasting completed Nov.
 2018

 Grade: Premium Zhen Yan of Waterfall Cave (Shui Lian Dong)

 Caffeine level: Medium